jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-06-checkpoint.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 6.
+title: Chapter 6.
 "Of the Squares of Compound Quantities."
+part: I
+section: II
+chapter: 6
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 6.
-"Of the Squares of Compound Quantities."

 <span class="art">306</span> When it is required to find the square of a compound quantity, we have only
 to multiply it by itself, and the product will be the square required.